craftercms/docs/source/new-ia/by-role/system-admin/installation-and-configuration/configuration/deployer/templates-guide.rst

 - Clone the remote repository if needed
 - Pull the latest changes from the remote repository (discarding any local uncommitted or conflicting files)
 - Identify the changed files according to the Git repository history
-- Index all site content in Elasticsearch
+- Index all project content in search
 - Sync all new, updated and deleted files to an AWS S3 bucket
 - Execute an invalidation for all updated files in the AWS CloudFront distribution
 - Submit deployments events for all Crafter Engine instances: